 \end{defn}

 For particular ODEs, the Kaplan--Yorke formula is usually evaluated numerically along a chaotic trajectory, rather than being maximized over all trajectories.
-The result indicates a fractal dimension of the chaotic attractor, rather than of the global attractor.
-Global Lyapunov dimension pertains to the latter, and the so-called Eden conjecture \cite{eden1989abstract, leonov1993eden} predicts that the maximum in~\cref{eq:dL} will be attained on predicts that the maximum in~\cref{eq:dL} is attained on an equilibrium or periodic orbit, not a chaotic orbit. \Cref{thm:dimlemma} states the fact that $j\le d_L<j+1$, which we prove for completeness, along with a restatement of the definition of $d_L$ that we will use in \cref{sec:sphere,sec:shifted}.
+This approximates the fractal dimension of the chaotic attractor, rather than the global attractor.
+Global Lyapunov dimension pertains to the latter, and the so-called Eden conjecture \cite{eden1989abstract, leonov1993eden} predicts that the supremum in~\cref{eq:dL} is attained on an equilibrium or periodic orbit, not a chaotic orbit. \Cref{thm:dimlemma} states that $j\le d_L<j+1$, which we prove for completeness, and gives a rearranged formula for $d_L$ that we use in \cref{sec:sphere,sec:shifted}.

 \begin{lem} The Lyapunov dimension $d_L$ has the following properties. \begin{enumerate} \item For the integer $j$ in \cref{def:ldim}, Lyapunov dimension is bounded by $j\le d_L<j+1$. \item The expression~\cref{eq:dL} for $d_L$ is equivalent to